-Task Steps Additional Details Rearrange the order of the custom hardware types Select one custom hardware type, then click either Move Up or Move Down.
-You cannot move multiple types at one time.
-The custom hardware type order is important because when the device boots, the first type that is found to match the device is used to apply the assigned bundle.
-The other types are ignored.
-2. Repeat as necessary to arrange the order of the custom hardware types.
-Click Apply at the bottom of the configuration page to save the new custom type's order.
-Remove custom hardware types Select one or more custom hardware types, then click Remove.
-You can use the Ctrl or Shift keys to select multiple custom hardware types to Click OK to exit the dialog box and save the deletions. remove them from the list.
+Task Steps Additional Details Rearrange the order of the custom hardware types the custom rdware types then click either Move Up or Move Down.
+You cannot move multiple types at assigned bundle.
+The other e important because when the device boots, the first type that is found to match the device is used to apply the Repeat as necessary to arrange the order of the custom hardware type 2 Click Apply at the bottom of the configuration page to save the new custom type's order. v Remove custom hardware types Select one or more custom hardware types, then click Remove Click OK to exit the dialog box and save the deletions. remove them from the list.
 By removing a custom hardware type, any Click Apply at the bottom of the configuration page to remove the custom types from the list. work you did to create it is lost.
 Removed types do not have any of their information saved anywhere.
 Therefore, if you only want to remove the rule temporarily, take note of the type's content before deleting it so that you can more easily re-create it.
 For example, either select it and click Edit and note the data, or take a screen shot of the dialog box.